Lilo Pelekai and Stitch (Experiment 626) | Major Characters | Minor Characters | Stitch! anime | Stitch & Ai

 Appearances: Lilo & Stitch | Lilo & Stitch 2: Stitch Has a Glitch | Stitch!
 The Movie | The Series | Leroy & Stitchnote

-Lilo's hula instructor.
-He is sometimes called "Kumu" (which is Hawaiian for teacher).
+Lilo's kuma hula (hula teacher).
+He is sometimes called "Kumu".

 - Big Brother Mentor: Sure, he's the girls' teacher, but Hawaiian culture is based on familial bonding.

 - Friend to All Children: Moses genuinely loves teaching his students.

 - Nice Guy: Not easy to be nice when you have kids like Lilo and Mertle as students.